mechpen/mechpen.github.io/src/posts/2020-07-25-k8s-cpu/index.md

 "foo" in kubernetes.

-The problem can be solved by pre-defining `kubepods` cgroups to allocate exclusive CPUs for kubernetes pods, then passing the customized `kubepods` cgroup to `kubelet` via the `--cgroup-root` option.
+The problem can be solved by pre-defining `kubepods` cgroups to allocate dedicated CPUs for kubernetes pods, then passing the customized `kubepods` cgroup to `kubelet` via the `--cgroup-root` option.
 (I didn't try this out.)